 The Voluntary Ranger Service has operated in the Pentland Hills Regional Park since 1997 and continues to make an excellent contribution to the work of the Regional Park.

-Voluntary Rangers are individuals from a wide range of ages and backgrounds, including retired people, students and those with a keen interest in the Pentland Hills.
+Voluntary Rangers are individuals from a wide range of ages and backgrounds, including retired people, students (aged 18 or over) and those with a keen interest in the Pentland Hills.
 They patrol the Regional Park at the weekends, giving advice to visitors and checking the state of the path network.
 There is also the opportunity to take part in biodiversity surveys and practical work.

 The Voluntary Rangers receive intensive training that enable them to assist in the delivery of park services. (visit how to become a Voluntary Ranger for more information).